hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 ------
 * [Acrolinx]: Official Acrolinx website.
 * [Connect to External Analytics Databases][acrolinx-docs-connect-external-dbs]: Info about the external databases needed by the Acrolinx Platform.
-* [Analytics and Reporting Database Backups][acrolinx-docs-reporting-backups]: How to back up and restore an Acrolinx reporting database with the Acrolinx Platform tools.
+* [Analytics and Reporting Database Backups][acrolinx-docs-reporting-backups]: How to back up and restore a reporting database with the Acrolinx Platform tools.
-* [Managing Terminology Database Backups][acrolinx-docs-terminology-backups]: How to back up and restore the Acrolinx terminology database.
+* [Managing Terminology Database Backups][acrolinx-docs-terminology-backups]: How to back up and restore the terminology database.
 * [Product Sunset Policy][acrolinx-docs-sunset-policy]: Acrolinx product sunset policy specifying the demise of MySQL support.
 * [Custom Dashboards][acrolinx-docs-custom-analytics-dashboards]: How to create custom analytics reports for the Acrolinx Platform.
 * [PGLoader on GitHub][pgloader-github]: PGLoader repository on GitHub.